gnukeith/Brave-Hardening-Guide/README.md

 <h2 align="center">What is the Brave browser?</h2>

-<p align="center">The Brave browser is a free,[open-source](https://github.com/brave/brave-core) web browser that prioritizes user privacy and security.
+<p align="center">The Brave browser is a free, open-source  web browser that prioritizes user privacy and security.
 It's built on the Chromium web browser, which is the foundation for Google Chrome.
 Brave is known for its built-in ad-blocking and tracking protection, which can make browsing faster and more private.
 It also offers a unique feature called Brave Rewards, where users can earn cryptocurrency (Basic Attention Token or BAT) for viewing privacy-respecting ads.
 Additionally, Brave has a built-in cryptocurrency wallet called Brave Wallet and a firewall and VPN service called Brave Firewall + VPN, which are available as paid options.</p>

+*Brave source code can be found here:* https://github.com/brave/brave-core

 <p align="center">Brave is also known for its speed and efficiency.
 It's designed to use less memory and battery life compared to other browsers, which can be beneficial for users on mobile devices or older computers.</p>